AI in Education

 Faculty members can participate in ongoing training sessions and discussions on AI in education.

-Upcoming & On-Demand Training:
+Upcoming & On-Demand Training

-TSL First Friday Workshops: Regular faculty discussions on AI-related topics.
+- TSL First Friday Workshops: Regular faculty discussions on AI-related topics.

-- Get personalized help by contacting teaching@rice.edu.
+- Contact Teaching Support for personalized help at teaching@rice.edu.

 AI Tools & Accessibility Resources